The idea of creating a social media planning tool came a few months before I actually started to actively work on it.

 Leave a comment / feedback

-The tool has since evolved quite a bit (from the MVP it was previously) and as of putting together this article, the nav looks like this:
+The tool has since evolved quite a bit (from the MVP it was previously) and as of putting together this case, the nav looks like this:

 It now includes two new sections which make it easy to distribute budgets and monitor KPIs by using the Facebook Graph API.